Vokamrecom/MaternityHospitalTest/README.md

 This will create and start the containers for SQL Server and the API project.

-4. To populate the database with 100 patients, run the patient_api_client container:
+4. To populate the database with 100 patients, run the patientapiclient container:
    ```bash
    docker-compose run --rm patientapiclient